trussworks/Engineering-Playbook/developing/languages/GO.md

 ## Overview

-Go aka Golang is a programming language designed by folks at Google.
+Go (a.k.a.
+Golang) is a programming language designed by folks at Google.

 This guide provides some general resources for working in Go.
 [Web Application in Go](../../web/server/go.md)